salska/salska/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Business Process Automation
+- 🌱 I’m currently learning Spring Boot and Java EE
+- 👯 I’m looking to collaborate on Camunda and React
+- 💬 Ask me about Running, Management Consultancy, Bikes and Turkey

 <!--
 **salska/salska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.